 M.A. in Comparative Literature, San Francisco State University

-B.A. in Comparative Literature, The University of Hong Kong 1998
+B.A. in Comparative Literature, University of California Irvine, 2012

 M.A.History of Consciousness, University of California, Santa Cruz

 B.A.Literary and Cultural Theory, Carnegie Mellon

 Research Interests: visual culture, spatiality, postcolonial studies, popular Indian cinema, psychoanalysis

 B.A.(Hons) in English & Cultural Studies, University of Western Australia, 2015